OrelBriantsev97/Open-University-Courses/Java 20441 /Maman 12/README.md

 - Point _pointSW - the most south west point in the rectangle

 also , RectangleA have constractors and method as requested in the assignment

+###  <h5>Questions 3 </h5>

+build a class called RectangleB

+RectangleB represent a rectangle with edges parallel to axis

+RectangleB have the following private attributes :

+- Point _pointSW - the most south west point in the rectangle
+- Point _pointNE - the most north east point in the rectangle

+also , RectangleB have constractors and method as requested in the assignment
 </samp>